analyticspot/anx-ml/SERIALIZATION.README.md

 * Simple: it should be easy to deserialize an entire `DataGraph` and start using it to make predictions.
-* Format independent: while most of our own code serialized to JSON we would like to be able to use existing code that might serialize in a different format.
-For example, the Weka project contains a huge number of algorithms that we might want to use but they serialize in a binary format (Java serialization format).
+* Format independent: while most of our own code serialized to JSON we would like to be able to use existing code that might serialize in a different formatClass.
+For example, the Weka project contains a huge number of algorithms that we might want to use but they serialize in a binary formatClass (Java serialization formatClass).
 * Injectable: we'd like to be able to use one implementation for a node when training an a different implementation when running in production.
 For example, we might make an API call to obtain a zip code for an address in production, but when training we'd use values stored in database.
 In addition, this injection needs to be flexible: